How do you know if neck pain is really thyroid pain?

 You can figure out if you have it by going to your Doctor and getting simple routine thyroid lab tests such as the TSH, Free T3, Free T4, and thyroid antibodies.

-Treatment Options & What to do Next
+Treatment Options & What to Do Next

 Treating thyroid pain should focus on identifying and diagnosing the underlying cause.